nvfp/ultimate_jekyll_guide/README.md

 └── Gemfile
 ```

-open the `level_1` folder to copy these 4 things. now, just simply type `bundle exec jekyll serve`, and we will see the simple website is now running on Jekyll. woho!
+Open the `level_1` folder to copy these 4 things.
+Now, just simply type `bundle exec jekyll serve`, and we will see the simple website is now running on Jekyll.
+Woho!

-# level 2
+# Level 2

-this is more customized, and every people has different set of "favorite" project structure. but, here's mine:
+This is more customized, and every people have a different set of "favorite" project structure.
+But, here's mine:

 ```txt
 root/